What Is a Terrestrial Bird?

 - Often gregarious behavior and gather in large family groups or flocks for the protection available in numbers, with some birds standing guard or serving as lookouts for the group

 - Generally non-migratory ranges or very limited migration due to their less developed flight abilities and reluctance to fly

 - Strong, powerful legs that may be proportionally long for the overall body size and are essential for fast running and outdistancing predators

+Because terrestrial birds do not readily fly away from threats, they face grave hazards that threaten their nests, breeding grounds, feeding ranges, roosting spots, and other territories.
 Terrestrial birds are acutely vulnerable to habitat loss, as they are less capable of relocating to new ranges if suitable habitat is destroyed.
-Invasive predators are another critical threat to these birds, as their ground nests and terrestrial habits put them in the path of predators more easily.
+Invasive predators, including feral cats, are another critical threat to these birds, as their ground nests and terrestrial habits put them in the path of predators more easily.
 They are also susceptible to lead poisoning from shot pellets that may be left on the ground in their range, particularly since many terrestrial birds are also game birds that are hunted regularly and careless hunting practices can leave debris that will impact remaining birds.

 Land Birds, Ground Birds